suyash-nexxt/nextjs_blog/content/posts/firebase_auth.md

 date: 2021-03-10
 ---

 Building our own authentication system can be difficult and time consuming.
 But Firebase with its backend services and easy to use SDK's makes authentication a much simpler process.
-However it comes with its own fix way of managing auth.
+However it comes with its own constraints.
 Once such problem is while authenticating a new user, firebase only makes use of email and password OR if user uses third party sign in like Google then in that case firebase will get users public profile from that service - Google.

 Now one common feature which a lot of app eg. Twitter, require is a unique username for users.
 In that case we have to add a few more steps to our authentication process and so we can give each user a unique username.

 ## The Big Picture

 - User will sign in with Google
-- On signing in we will check if the user already has a usename else they will be redirected to the page with a form to select a new username.
+- On signing in we will check if the user already has a username else they will be redirected to the page with a form to select a new username.
 - Now to validate username we will have two documents in the firestore database.
 This will help us check if the username already exists.
   1. Users collection with unique id which will have email, password and username fields.
   2. Username collection with user id document and username fields.